benpollarduk/NetAF/README.md

 ```

 ### Commands
-BP.AdventureFramework provides commands for interacting with game elements:
+NetAF provides commands for interacting with game elements:
   * **Drop X** - drop an item.
   * **Examine X** - allows items, characters and environments to be examined.
   * **Take X** - take an item.